Living with Leigh Syndrome

 "I try to keep going, to keep up with everyone else and not show that I am weaker than them," says Emily.
 "But I do feel like I have missed out with my friends, as I haven’t been able to go to sleepovers and on trips into town.
 I have tried, but I felt so exhausted and ill afterwards that I didn't want to move."

+Alison acknowledges that it's a challenge balancing her desire to protect her daughter with the growing need to let her have the space and independence all teenagers crave.
 "I am finding it harder as she's growing up," she admits.
 "We want her to live a full life, but it's difficult to let go.
 I’m nervous that she’ll push herself too far and become ill, so it's about acknowledging she has to live her own life and accepting that she needs to do that."

-"I feel awkward when I'm getting extra help at college and no one else is, because I don't want to be seen as different."
-Emily explains.
+"I feel awkward when I'm getting extra help at college and no one else is, because I don't want to be seen as different," Emily explains.
 "Some of my friends know about my condition, and it's nice that if I'm walking slower than everyone else a couple of people will walk with me.
 But I feel uncomfortable when questioned about it.
 I worry that I won’t understand what is being asked of me."

 "Things are changing so fast on the research side," she says.
 "We sometimes think, maybe things will change as Emily gets older.
-You cling on to the positives as much as you can, and hope that things will improve.
+You cling on to the positives as much as you can, and hope that things will improve."

 If you’ve been affected by mitochondrial disease and would like support, call Liz at The Lily Foundation on 0300 400 1234 or 07947 257247, or email [email protected].
 All conversations are private and confidential.